MaceroniMan/Watchbox/README.md

 # Watchbox
 A mqtt-like program that runs locally.
+It containes many features to pritoritize memory over speed or vice a versa.